 The parser attempts to recognize an Ethernet header followed by an IPv4 header.
 If either of these headers are missing, parsing terminates with an error.
-Otherwise it extracts the information from these headers into a Parsed_packet structure.
+Otherwise it extracts the information from these headers into a Parsed\packet structure.
 The match-action pipeline is shown in Figure 7; it comprises four match-action units (represented by the P4 table keyword):

-- If any parser error has occurred, the packet is dropped (i.e., by assigning outputPort to DROP_PORT) - The first table uses the IPv4 destination address to determine the outputPort and the IPv4 address of the next hop.
+- If any parser error has occurred, the packet is dropped (i.e., by assigning outputPort to DROP\PORT) - The first table uses the IPv4 destination address to determine the outputPort and the IPv4 address of the next hop.
 If this lookup fails, the packet is dropped.
-The table also decrements the IPv4 ttl value. - The second table checks the ttl value: if the ttl becomes 0, the packet is sent to the control plane through the CPU port.
+The table also decrements the IPv4 ttl value. - The second table checks the ttl value: if the ttl becomes 0, the packet is sent to the control plane through the CPU port. - The third table uses the IPv4 address of the next hop (which was computed by the first table) to determine the Ethernet address of the next hop. - Finally, the last table uses the outputPort to identify the source Ethernet address of the current switch, which is set in the outgoing packet.